JorjaFox/library/_source/_recaps/csi/in-a-dark-dark-house.md

 ## Quotes

-**Sidle** Shoot, sample, sort.
+**Sidle:** Shoot, sample, sort.

 * * *

-**Sidle** We can't talk to [Langston and Gloria] until after they talk to I.A., but we can let the walls talk to us.
+**Sidle:** We can't talk to [Langston and Gloria] until after they talk to I.A., but we can let the walls talk to us.

 * * *

-**Sidle** Nate Haskell may have died in this house, but I think a serial killer was born in this room.
+**Sidle:** Nate Haskell may have died in this house, but I think a serial killer was born in this room.

 * * *

-**Sanders** If it was me, my kit...
+**Sanders:** If it was me, my kit...
-**Sidle** I'd open it.
+**Sidle:** I'd open it.
 We have all had a moment in the dark, where we had to fight our way out, and when we did, it was up to the rest of the team to shine a light on that darkness to see what happened.
 That's our job.
 I just need to know what I'm dealing with, and then I will deal with it.